diegojramirezs7/twitter-bot/readme.md

 ## Twitter Bot that publishes different kind of content every time
 This is a bot that tweets some smart content at a scheduled time period.
-It can tweets about tech, science, poetry, some jokes and cool nasa and art images.
+It can tweet about tech, science, poetry, some jokes and cool astronomy and art images.

 The program gets the content from different websites and APIs.
-- When the content is obtained from websites, it's scraped using BeautifulSoup.
-In addition to other string manipulation from Python.
+- When the content is obtained from websites, it's scraped using BeautifulSoup and other Pythonic string manipulation techniques.
 - The content from APIs is obtained in JSON format with Python's requests library.
 - The twitter API is used through the Python API wrapper Tweepy.
 - It can successfully: